Science Week in Melbourne with ISCAST and Tony Rinaudo

 When: Wednesday, 25 August 2021 – 6:30pm to 8:00pm

 World Vision’s award-winning Tony Rinaudo, the “Forest Maker,” is the speaker.
 Tony, who is an ISCAST fellow, will talk about his revolutionary farming practice that has regenerated millions of hectares of forest in the Sahel region of Africa dramatically improving the lives of some of the world’s poorest people.
 Tony has a deep Christian faith and his remarkable story is one of hope for our planet: an example of a significant contribution to mitigating climate change that we think all young people should hear.
 Tony’s work features in the current VCE textbook VCE Geography, Changing the Land.
-The details of the event can be found here.
+Register here.

 ISCAST and Schools